Ongoing work at Place-Saint-Henri station

 Could buildings near the worksite be damaged during the excavation work?

 The required excavation work will generate vibrations that may be felt by residents near the worksite.
 An independent consulting firmwas hired to survey (mainly photograph) all buildings around the worksite.
 These inspections will document the condition of the buildings before and after construction.
 In the unlikely event that any damage is reported, an expert opinion could help to determine whether the damage is the result of the vibrations produced by the work site.
-Property owners affected by this measure will be notified accordingly.
+Property owners affected by this measure were notified accordingly.

 Anti-dust sheets will be installed on all the worksite partitions to limit dust dispersal.